Integration questions in separably good characteristics

-In section \ref{section_Deligne} we show how this extended notion together with the aforementioned $\fppf$-formalism allows us to generalise a theorem of P. Deligne on the reduced part of infinitesimally saturated subgroups to the separably good characteristic framework.
-More precisely we show the following statement: \begin{theorem} Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$.
+In section \ref{section_Deligne} we introduce this extended notion and show how, together with the aforementioned $\fppf$-formalism, this allows us to obtain a variation, in separably good characteristics, of a theorem of P. Deligne on the reduced part of infinitesimally saturated subgroups.
+More precisely, we show the following statement: \begin{theorem} Let $G$ be a reductive group over an algebraically closed field $k$ of characteristic $p>0$ which is assumed to be separably good for $G$.
 Let $\phi: \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ be a Springer isomorphism for $G$ and let $N\subseteq G$ be a $\phi$-infinitesimally saturated subgroup.
 Then: \begin{enumerate} \item the subgroups $N_{\red}^0$ and $\Rad_U(N^0_{\red})$ are normal in $N$.
-Moreover, the quotient $N/N^0_{\red}$ is a $k$-group of multiplicative type; \item in addition, if the reduced subgroup $N^0_{\red}$ is reductive, there exists in $N^0$ a central subscheme $M$ of multiplicative type such that if we denote by $\mu$ the kernel of $M^0 \times N_{\red}^0 \rightarrow N^0$, then $(M^0\times N_{\red}^0)/\mu \cong N^0$. \end{enumerate} \end{theorem}
+Moreover, the quotient $N/N^0_{\red}$ is a $k$-group of multiplicative type; \item in addition, suppose that the connected reduced subgroup $N^0_{\red}$ is reductive.
+Then there exists in $N^0$ a central subscheme $M$ of multiplicative type such that $(M^0\times N_{\red}^0)/\mu \cong N^0$, where $\mu$ is the kernel of $M^0 \times N_{\red}^0 \rightarrow N^0$. \end{enumerate} \end{theorem}

+Section \ref{appendice_Lie}, finally, is a miscellany of technical results used in the proofs of several statements of this paper.

-Let us finally stress out that even if the existence of an integration seems to be satisfied only for very specific and restrictive conditions on the restricted $p$-nil $p$-subalgebras, this still allows to extend results classically known in characteristic zero to the characteristic $p$ framework, such as Morozov theorem (see \cite{JEAthese}, this also will be developed in more details in a future article).
-This is what motivated at first the questions studied in this paper.
-Most of the content of this article comes from the author's PhD manuscript \cite{JEAthese}.
+Let us moreover stress out that even if after reading this introduction an integration seems to be possible only under very specific and restrictive conditions on the restricted $p$-nil $p$-subalgebras, the results presented in this article still allow to extend theorems classically known in characteristic zero to the characteristic $p$ framework.
+For instance analogues of Morozov Theorem can be obtained with these techniques (see \cite{JEAthese}, this will also be developed in more details in a future article).
+The latter states the following: let $G$ be a reductive group over a field $k$ of characteristic $0$, if $\mathfrak{u}\subset \mathfrak{g}$ is a nilpotent algebra which is the nilradical of its normaliser $N_{\mathfrak{g}}(\mathfrak{u})$, this normaliser is the Lie algebra of a parabolic subgroup of $G$.
+Obtaining analogues of this statement was the first motivation to study the questions raised in this paper.
+A subsidiary part of the content of this article comes from the author's Ph.D. manuscript \cite{JEAthese}.